klp/js-master-student/README.md

 # js-master-student
-A repo for the Javascripting Master Student course
+The first repo to create for the [Javascripting Master Student course](http://zweibel.net/javascripting-masters-student).